Cajac/picoCTF-Writeups/picoCTF_2022/Cryptography/rail-fence.md

 It "brute-forces" the number of rails up to a maximum number (with a default of 10).

+Enter the given encoded text in the `Encoded message` text box and press 'CALCULATE'.
-You see the flag in the output with 4 rails.
+And you will get the flag in the output with 4 rails in the `Decode table`.